ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 # Gravity
 ## Below ≈ 0.5⨁
 - Poor Atmospheric Retention
-	- A planemo **struggles to retain a dense atmosphere**, especially light molecules like N₂ or O₂.
+	- A planemon **struggles to retain a dense atmosphere**, especially light molecules like N₂ or O₂.
 - This leads to:
     - **Thin or nonexistent atmospheres**
     - **Poor UV and radiation shielding**